-Seeing the tentacles playing with Mandy and Timmy, Amy takes the Doctor's advice from earlier and notices everything — "it won't eat the children", "our children screamed!", "It came like a miracle,", "Never interfere in the affairs of other planets, unless there's children crying?", "Just me now", "The last of its kind".
+Seeing the tentacles playing with Mandy and Timmy, Amy takes the Doctor's advice from earlier and notices everything "it won't eat the children", "our children screamed!", "It came like a miracle,", "Never interfere in the affairs of other peoples or planets, unless there's children crying?", "Just me now", "The last of its kind".
 And then she realizes the truth.